fabricio-p/c-string/README.md

 ### String
 A typedef of `char *`.
 Used to represent a string.
 It is `NULL` terminated to stay compatitible with the C standrd library.

+### FixedString
+A struct describing an immutable fixed-size string.
+#### Fields
+  - `int len`: The length.
+  - `char const *str`: The pointer the content.
+  - `bool literal`: Indicates that the string is a static literal or a runtime defined one store on the heap.

 ## Functions
 Together with the functions declared below, there are other functions that operate on [StringBuffer](#StringBuffer) that are generated from the [CVECTOR\_WITH\_NAME macro from c-vector](https://github.com/fabriciopashaj/c-vector#Fat-pointer-mode).